openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 These cameras do not have the ability to create H.264 streams and hence can not be used with HLS, however all other features should work.
 Due to many custom firmwares available, you may need to ask the firmware developer what the URLs are for snapshots and MJPEG streams if they have changed the defaults from what the Arduino IDE sample code uses.
+Another limitation is that they can only provide a single stream at a time, so you need to setup the `ffmpegInput` to use the ipcamera.mjpeg feed from the openHAB server and change `ffmpegInputOptions` to "-f mjpeg" so FFmpeg knows the input is in mjpeg format and not h264.

 Example: